Properly fitting your hearing aids is crucial for good sound quality, comfort, and security.

 What you need:

-- Remove the hearing aids from your ears or glasses if you wear them.
+- Remove the hearing aids from your ears and glasses if you wear them.

-- Slide the straight edge over the top of your ear, like a pair of glasses.
-Make sure the tool remains straight while measuring.
+- Place the straight edge of the tool over the top of your ear, like a pair of glasses.
+Keep it straight. ( look at the photo above for an example)

 -

-- Send your two photos to our Customer Support team via email or chat, with a short description of what's going on.
+- Send your two photos to our Customer Support team via email, with a short description of what's going on.